Code-Institute-Submissions/rovan89-CI_PP2_Quizography_MayResub/README.md

         - Largest function has 9 statements in it, while the median is 4.
         - The most complex function has a cyclomatic complexity value of 2 while the median is 1.

+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+    - In the GitHub repository, navigate to the Settings tab
+    - From the source section drop-down menu, select the Master Branch
+    - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+Link to live site:  https://rovan89.github.io/Guess_The_Movie/